 We analyzed each pack's weight-to-volume ratio and reported the weight (in ounces) of each pack per liter that it holds.
 This gave a boost to some of the smaller models that lost points in other categories due to the inherent limits of smaller packs and helped to balance out our metrics.
 A higher score in this category may correlate with a higher price point, as stronger, lighter materials are the Holy Grail of travel.

 Finding the right travel backpack can be almost as important as finding the right travel companion: you want to find luggage, and people, to match your rhythm, needs, and priorities.
-We spent some quality time adventuring with eleven of the most popular and intriguing travel-specific backpacks out there, took lots of notes, and brought it all together for you here.
+We spent some quality time adventuring with thirteen of the most popular and intriguing travel-specific backpacks out there, took lots of notes, and brought it all together for you here.
 We hope this review has helped you sort through your travel needs to find the gear that gets you where you want to go.
 Find the right match.
 Set yourself up for success.
 You'll form lasting friendships, collect adventures and stories, and perhaps most of all, avoid excess baggage.

 — Lyra Pierotti